Lasmiditan is a member of a novel drug class called "ditans".

 Lasmiditan does not interact with vasoconstrictor 5‑HT1B/1D receptors activated by triptans.

-No evidence of drug-related cardiovascular adverse effects or chest symptoms in the previous six clinical studies.Learn More About Lasmiditan
+No evidence of drug-related cardiovascular adverse effects or chest symptoms in the previous seven clinical studies.Learn More About Lasmiditan

 Provided relief of nausea, photophobia (sensitivity to light) and phonophobia. (sensitivity to sound).